Pesa 218M: Issues with the 37AN bogie

 The vehicles of the 218M family are equipped with a type 37AN Jacobs bogie, designed by Ryszard Suwalski.
 This bogie underwent extensive testing at the Tabor Railway Vehicle Institute, where its 30-year operational lifespan was simulated.
 However, on 22 December 2015, a crack was discovered in the frame of this bogie on the SA134-011 vehicle, which belonged to the Opole Voivodeship.
 As a result, all SA134 units in the region were taken out of service, and a decision was made to replace the bogies with new ones.
 All two-car units of the 218M family began undergoing intensified inspections of their bogies every 14 days.
 By mid-February 2016, a total of 12 units had been withdrawn from service.
-During this period, operators like Koleje Dolnośląskie sent two vehicles (from the SA132 and SA134 series) back to the manufacturer to replace the potentially damaged bogies with new ones.
+During this period, operators like Lower Silesian Railways sent two vehicles (from the SA132 and SA134 series) back to the manufacturer to replace the potentially damaged bogies with new ones.
 On 19 February, in response to this situation, the Office of Rail Transport issued a safety alert in the Safety Information System managed by the European Union Agency for Railways.

 Similar issues also arose with the three-car SA136 series vehicles, which used the same bogies.